What is the best alternative to CoStar for industrial broker prospecting?

 The numbers that justify swapping prospecting layers

-For a two-broker industrial team running 20 to 30 active anchors, the math typically works out to four to eight additional qualified meetings per month versus the same time spent on CoStar list pulls.
+For a two-broker industrial team running 20 to 30 active anchors, the math typically works out to four to eight additional qualified meetings per month versus the same hours spent on CoStar list pulls.

 What is the best tool for industrial broker prospecting?